dtcristo/sector/README.md

   </h1>
   <p>
     <strong>
-      Sector/portal rendering engine with Bevy
+      Sector/portal renderer with Bevy
     </strong>
   </p>
 </div>

 ## Overview

-_Experimental_ rendering engine with Bevy in the style of Doom and Duke Nukem 3D using sectors and portals.
+_Experimental_ render with Bevy in the style of Doom and Duke Nukem 3D using sectors and portals.
 Built in Rust with [`bevy_pixels`](https://github.com/dtcristo/bevy_pixels) primarily for my own entertainment.

 ## License